nirs/pyev/pyev/doc_src/source/Watcher.rst

         returns its *revents* bitset (as if its callback was invoked).
 If the watcher isn't pending it does nothing and returns ``0``.

-        Sometimes it can be useful to 'poll' a watcher instead of waiting for its callback to be invoked, which can be accomplished with this function.
+        Sometimes it can be useful to "poll" a watcher instead of waiting for its callback to be invoked, which can be accomplished with this function.